Where We Left Off With "Big Little Lies'" Monterey Five

-After more than two years off the air, Big Little Lies is back for its polarizing second season, premiering June 9.
+After more than two years off the air, Big Little Lies is back for its polarising second season, premiering 10th June.
 While many — including me — questioned whether the perfect HBO limited series needed a sequel, absolutely none of us will be missing the Monterey Five’s return.
 The yelling of Madeline Martha Mackenzie (Reese Witherspoon) and Renata Klein (Laura Dern) alone is enough to get anyone to press play on the visually breezy and emotionally tense drama.

 Perry's fundraiser assault of Celeste, Madeline, Jane, and Renata is what pushes Bonnie to toss him down a flight of stairs in the first place.